 Learn more: Liberty Mutual Insurance review

-As the seventh-largest auto insurer in the U.S., Farmers offers robust coverage, with a long list of unique features.
-For example, you can purchase ridesharing coverage if you drive for a transportation providers like Uber or Lyft.
-You may also be able to purchase OEM coverage, which will source original manufacturer parts for your vehicle if it is damaged.
-Farmers received an above-average ranking for claims satisfaction from J.D.
+As the seventh-largest auto insurer in the U.S., Farmers Insurance offers robust coverage, with a long list of unique features.
+For example, you can purchase ridesharing coverage if you drive for a transportation provider like Uber or Lyft.
+You may also be able to purchase original equipment manufacturer coverage, which will source original manufacturer parts for your vehicle if it is damaged.
+Farmers received an above-average rating for claims satisfaction from J.D.
 Power.
 The company carries an A- (Excellent) financial strength rating from AM Best.